 The DSL and deputies will undertake child protection and safeguarding training at least every 2 years.
 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
-They will also undertake Prevent awareness training as well as an online module/face to face training with regards to FGM.
+They will undertake Prevent awareness training as well as an online module/face to face training with regards to FGM and Online Safety.
+They will also have an understanding of the school's filtering and monitoring systems and processes in place, which is now detailed within their job descriptions.